-The New York State Division of Veterans' Affairs has provided the following list of awards which, when included on separation of service forms, document service in a "combat theatre or combat zone."
+The New York State Department of Veterans' Services has provided the following list of awards which, when included on separation of service forms, document service in a "combat theatre or combat zone."
 These medals were awarded to all qualifying veterans in all branches of the Armed Forces and are on the separation papers of such veterans.
 The qualifying awards for these war periods are:

 |Combat zone||Types of award|

 |World War II||European-African-Middle Eastern Ribbon, Combat Infantry Badge, Combat Medical Badge, Combat Action Ribbon, or Asiatic-Pacific Campaign Ribbon, or American Campaign Medal when awarded under certain conditions|

 |Korean||Korean Service Ribbon, Korean Service Medal, Combat Infantry Badge, Combat Medical Badge, Combat Action Ribbon, United Nations Service Medal for Korea, or Presidential Unit Citation (Republic of Korea)|

 |Vietnam||Vietnam Service Medal, Vietnam Service Ribbon, Combat Infantry Badge, Combat Medical Badge, or Combat Action Ribbon|

 |Persian Gulf||Southwest Asia Service Medal, Afghanistan Campaign Medal, Iraq Campaign Medal, Kosovo Campaign Medal, Combat Infantry Badge, Combat Medical Badge, Combat Action Ribbon, or Close Combat Badge|